Narotam-Mishra/react-hook-form_learning/ReadMe.txt

 # with RHF when a form's field is disabled the value of the field becomes undefined and the validation is also disabled.

+## Lec 22 - Handle Submission Error (2:27)

+# In RHF, we use the 'handleSubmit' method handle form submission.

+Q. Why do we need to use 'handleSubmit' method instead of directly passing onSubmit?
+# It is because 'handleSubmit' method accepts a second argument which is the 'onError' handler.

+# 'onError' method will be called when form submission fails due to errors.

+# Error handler is the perfect place to provide custom error messages based on the error objects or even send reports to your login server.
+It also provide separation of logic for a successful submission and a failed validation.